 So, the next time that your dog loses her Pony, pay attention to the type of referential gestures that she uses with you.
 In fact, take a moment now.
 Make a list of the different gestures that your dog uses to communicate his or her needs and desires to you.
 I am betting that there are a bunch.
 And, while you probably easily understand these and respond appropriately, remind yourself of the degree of complexity and specificity of the communication that is taking place in those moments when your dog loses his favorite toy and asks you for a bit of help.

 Cited Study: Worsley HK and O’Hara SJ.
 Cross-species referential signaling events in domestic dogs (Canis familiaris), 2018; Animal Cognition, 10.1007/s10071-018-1181-3.

 Interested in learning more about canine cognition and training?
-See Linda Case’s newest book – “Dog Smart: Evidence-based Training with The Science Dog“!
+See Linda Case’s book – “Dog Smart: Evidence-base Training with The Science Dog“!